Point Cloud Streaming with Latency-Driven Implicit Adaptation using MoQ: Introduction

 \section{Introduction}

 As virtual reality (VR) and augmented reality (AR) systems gain traction for consumers, the demand for compelling new multimedia experiences is increasing.
-For example, users can leverage point cloud cameras to easily capture themselves and their environments in 3D space.
-These point clouds may be streamed to other users to view with head-mounted displays.
-However, enormous data rates and encoding complexity make point-cloud streaming difficult.
+Point clouds offer a compelling representation for real-time 3D capture; however, their enormous data rates and encoding complexity make point cloud streaming difficult.

 In this paper, we first examine the existing streaming methods relying on pull-based HTTP protocols and client-side adaptation.
-We then discuss the in-progress Media Over QUIC (MoQ) protocol specification and its relevant features for server-side adaptation.
+We then discuss the in-progress Media Over QUIC (MoQ) protocol specification, and argue that its lower overhead and unique transport semantics offer advantages for point cloud streaming.
 Finally, we introduce a streaming system with multiple description coding, MoQ transport, and implicit adaptation based on an application's target latency.

 Experiments on a real-world dataset demonstrate that our system unlocks a novel trade-off between latency and quality.
-Real-time applications such as teleconferencing can maintain ultra low latency by receiving a small subset of the original points, while one-to-many live stream viewers with relaxed latency targets can receive higher quality streams.
-The underlying adaptation is implicit, as the relay server sends only the data that can be delivered within the application's latency target.
-Under a reasonable publisher configuration and moderate network congestion, we observe an average 90.8\% increase in throughput and a 0.0024-point improvement in the PCQM metric when increasing the latency allowance from 50 ms to 500 ms.
+Real-time applications such as immersive teleconferencing can maintain ultra low latency by receiving a small subset of the original points, while one-to-many live stream viewers with relaxed latency targets can receive higher quality streams.
+The underlying adaptation is \textit{implicit}, meaning that specific quality selections are not made; rather, we allow the transport layer to indiscriminately drop data as needed based on congestion control and latency targets.
+Under a reasonable publisher configuration and moderate network congestion, we observe an average 90.8\% increase in throughput and a 0.0024-point improvement in the PCQM metric when increasing the latency allowance from 50 ms to 500 ms. Finally, we demonstrate a proof of concept for content-aware point cloud streaming, using QUIC stream prioritization to increase the throughput of salient points.